Can veneers make me look younger? Your Lincoln dentist answers:

 Veneers and lumineers can fix the following conditions that can make your teeth look aged:

 Teeth with gaps

 How long do dental veneers last?

-Dental veneers can last for many years if they are cared for properly.
-Practicing good oral hygiene by brushing twice a day, flossing daily and rinsing with anticavity mouthrinse will greatly reduce the change of patients getting new cavities around their veneers.
+The dentist who places your dental veneers in Lincoln recommends caring for your teeth by brushing twice daily and flossing daily to help prolong the life of your veneers.
+Practicing good oral hygiene will greatly reduce the chance of patients getting new cavities around their veneers.
 Patients who have veneers and a history of clenching or grinding their teeth or who participate in contact sports should wear a nightguard or athletic guard to protect the veneers from breaking.
 Habits like chewing ice or chewing on hard objects can cause the veneers to chip over time.
 If you are searching for a dental office near me in Lincoln for a broken veneer, call us and schedule an appointment.
 Be sure to bring your veneer with you, as it may be possible to re-cement it if the tooth and veneer are not damaged or decayed.

-What is the difference between dental veneers and lumineers?
+What is the difference between dental veneers in Lincoln and lumineers?

 Porcelain veneers require the tooth to be reduced or drilled slightly to adhere the veneer into place.
 Lumineers are a brand-name veneer which does not require removal of tooth structure for placement.
 If you have more questions about veneers and are searching for a dental office near me in Lincoln, you can contact us for a consultation.

 What is the cost of dental veneers?